dili021/EZrecipeasy-recipe-sharing-network/README.md

-> A social network for sharing delicious recipes built with Ruby on Rails
+> A social network for sharing delicious recipes.
+Built with Ruby on Rails.